obinnaaliogor/todoapp/README.md

 - **Explanation:** Choosing StatefulSets aligns with Kubernetes best practices for deploying stateful applications.
 - **Relevance:** StatefulSets are recommended for running databases on Kubernetes, providing a robust and well-supported solution.

-**Important Note:** The utilization of StatefulSets for the database deployment was based on the need for stable, unique network identifiers, persistent storage, ordered deployment and scaling, as well as ordered, automated rolling updates.
+**Important Note:** The utilization of StatefulSets for the database deployment and postgres db was based on the need for stable, unique network identifiers, persistent storage, ordered deployment and scaling, as well as ordered, automated rolling updates.
 For further details, refer to the [Kubernetes StatefulSet documentation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).